cipeaX/obs-rust-map-hotkey/readme.md

 _Original Script by [Knaxel](https://github.com/knaxel)_

-I changed it a bit to allow for map hiding on **two** scenes (for multi-streaming on Tiktok and Twitch at the same time).
+I changed it a bit to allow for map hiding on ***two*** scenes (for multi-streaming on Tiktok and Twitch at the same time).

 ## How to Use:

 - Download and Install [Aitum Vertical Plugin](https://aitum.tv/download/vertical/) for OBS (This will allow you to have a second, vertical scene for Tiktok)
 - Setup both scenes and create a Map Cover Image in each one
+- Make sure Python is installed and loaded in OBS Tools > Scripts > Python Settings
+- If you select the correct Python install directory location, it should say `Loaded Python Version: <Version>`
-- Install the Script (RustMapHider.py) in OBS Tools > Scripts > +
+- Install the Script (RustMapHider.py) in OBS Tools > Scripts > `+`
 - Fill in the Fields on the right (Both Scene Names, Both Overlay Image Names)
-- Set a Reveal Delay (Default 0.11) -> If the Map is showing on Stream, increase the delay
+- Set a Reveal Delay (Default `0.11`) -> If the Map is showing on Stream, increase the delay
-- Set the Hotkey (OBS Settings > Hotkeys > Rust Map Cover) to the Key that opens your Map ingame (Default "G")
+- Set the Hotkey (OBS Settings > Hotkeys > Rust Map Cover) to the Key that opens your Map ingame (Default `G`)

 ### F\*ck the Snipers!